15 customer service goals you should achieve in 2024

 13. Introduce channel-specific expertise

-Before you start an omnichannel customer service team, you have to make sure that your team has the right skill to handle specific communication channels.
+Before you start an omnichannel customer service team, you must ensure that the team has the right skills to handle specific communication channels.

 Now is the time to include training channel-specific expertise in your customer service goals.
 For instance, you can start by teaching them the basics of managing social media channels or chatbots for customer support.